wdrammeh/utg-student-dashboard/README.md

 The Portal is Dashboard's sole source of valid data.
 The data collected are used for, but not limited to, **verification**, **analysis**, and **presentation**.

+It is however important to note that the analysis provided by Dashboard is not entirely _Portal-independent_.
+Therefore, inconsistent data from the Portal can induce misbehavior of your Dashboard.
 At every successful login, Dashboard grasps the fundamental details of the user.
 So students won't need to be specifying level, status on the go.

-It is however important to note that the analysis provided by Dashboard is entirely _Portal-independent_.
-Therefore, inconsistent data from the Portal can induce misbehavior of your Dashboard.

 It is strongly advisable for students victim of wrong, or incomplete details on their Portals to refer to their respective departments for help before,